Dutch government resigns over child benefits scandal | DW | 15.01.2021

 Rutte's closest challenger is Geert Wilders, the leader of the anti-Islam, eurosceptic Party for Freedom, who he beat into second place in the 2017 election.

-The Netherlands is currently under a strict lockdown in a bid to halt the spread of coronavirus.
+The Netherlands is currently under a strict lockdown to halt the spread of coronavirus.